veronicachelu/veronicachelu.github.io/content/_index.md

               March 27 - April 1, 2025
             </time>-
             <a href="#"
-              style="font-weight:600; color:rgb(230,230,230, 0.84); text-decoration:none;">
+              style="color:rgb(230,230,230, 0.84); text-decoration:none;">
               Presenting "Mood as an Extrapolation Engine for Adaptive Learning & Decision-Making" at COSYNE 2025.
+Couldn't be more excited!
+It's my first neuroscience conference.
             </a>
           </li>
           <!-- Repeat .recent-news__item as needed -->